THE VOLGA GERMANS IN PORTLAND

 This photograph was taken inside the original sanctuary of the St. Pauls Evangelical and Reformed Church.
 From left to right: Rev. Elias Hergert, Rev. John Hopp, Rev. Dr. John Jacob Braun?, Rev. Jacob Hergert and Rev. ?
 Photograph courtesy of Herbert L. Hergert.

 In 1938, Rev. Hergert led an effort to enlarge and remodel the St. Pauls church.
-The addition created a new and larger sanctuary and a steeple was placed above the relocated entry door which was lowered to the ground level.
+The addition created a new and larger sanctuary, and a steeple was placed above the relocated entry door, which was lowered to the ground level.
 On November 6, 1938, a Kirchweihfest was held at the church.
-The Kirchweihfest is an ancient religious festival and celebration that is traditionally held upon the consecration of a Christian church building.
+The Kirchweihfest is an ancient religious festival and celebration traditionally held upon the consecration of a Christian church building.

-Well known throughout the Northwestern German Evangelical churches, Rev. Hergert organized evangelistic meeting in variety of places.
-He was a very good vocalist and hymn writer.
-He is probably best known for the publication of his song book, Der Köstliche Schatz (The Precious Treasures), which was published in at least three editions and can still be purchased from a publisher in Germany (2013).
-This book was used as a supplementary hymn book in many German Congregational churches.
+Well-known throughout the Northwestern German Evangelical churches, Rev. Hergert organized evangelistic meetings in various places.
+He was an outstanding vocalist and hymn writer.
+He is probably best known for publishing his songbook, Der Köstliche Schatz (The Precious Treasures), which was printed in at least three editions and can still be purchased from a publisher in Germany (2013).
+This book was a supplementary hymnbook in many German Congregational churches.

 Der Köstliche Schatz